own3dh2so4/cursor-beer-glasses/ARCHITECTURE.md

 ## 🔧 Shared Module

+### Components
+- `Navbar`: Fixed navigation bar with scroll-based collapse and active route highlighting
+- `ScrollToTop`: Automatically scrolls to top on route changes

 ### Hooks
 - `useBrands`: Fetches all brands using TanStack Query
+- `useBrand`: Fetches a single brand by ID using TanStack Query
 - `useStatistics`: Calculates collection statistics from brand data
 - `useImageBrightness`: Analyzes image brightness to adjust colors

 ### Utils
-- `dataLoader`: Functions to load and cache brand data
+- `dataLoader`: Functions to load and cache brand data from JSON index

 ### Types
 All shared TypeScript types: